SIAI-Marchetti SF.260: Libya

-During the civil war, on May 7, 2011, this aircraft (along with a formation of pro-Gaddaffi planes) was probably involved in a successful air raid over the rebel-held fuel depots at Misrata, setting them on fire.
+During the civil war, on May 7, 2011, this aircraft (along with a formation of pro-Gaddafi planes) was probably involved in a successful air raid over the rebel-held fuel depots at Misrata, setting them on fire.
 NATO failed to intercept the flight, despite the introduction of a no-fly zone over Libya in March.
 At the beginning of the uprising, one aircraft was crushed under a tank during a rebel attack on Misrata air base.

 As of 2013, at least six airframes are still in service with the new Libyan Air Force and are involved in patrols and possibly airstrikes against smugglers in the porous and remote borders.

 Nicaragua

-At least seven SF.260WLs were received by the Fuerza Aérea Sandinista as support from Libya in 1984-1985.
+At least seven SF.260WLs were received by the Fuerza Aérea Sandinista as support from Libya in 1984–1985.
 They may have been used in the COIN role against the Contras and in the pilot training role.
 No further details are known.
 Three SF.260s surfaced in the USA on the secondhand market, a fourth is slowly being rebuilt in Guatemala.
 No longer in service.